openvinotoolkit/open_model_zoo/models/public/cocosnet/cocosnet.md

     - H - mask height
     - W - mask width

-## Specification for Translation model
+## Specification for Translation network

-Translation model generates the final output based on the warped exemplar according to the correspondence, yielding an exemplar-based translation output.
+Translation network generates the final output based on the warped exemplar according to the correspondence, yielding an exemplar-based translation output.

 ### Performance

 ### Inputs

-1. name: "seg", shape: [1x154x256x256] - A result of concatenate warped exemplar (output 1 of correspondence model) and input image   (input 1 of correspendence model)  in the format [BxCxHxW],
+1. name: "warped_exemplar", shape: [1x154x256x256] - A result of concatenate warped exemplar (output 1 of correspondence model) and input image   (input 1 of correspendence model)  in the format [BxCxHxW],
    where:
     - B - batch size
     - C - number of classes and channels (151 for ADE20k + 3 for image)